 - (4) 1960, DADa VISITa AUSTRALIAa.
 DRIVE-AROUNDa.
 FINISH, aFLYb INDIA.
 REFUSE DRIVE-AROUNDb.
 WHY? - A) PROa LOST [continually].
-SICK-OF-IT. - B) PRO_a HAVE STRICT LAWS.
+SICK-OF-IT. - B) PROa HAVE STRICT LAWS.
 THINK MAYBE SAME INDIA.

 'In 1960, my dad visited Australia.
 He drove all around, and then he flew to India.
-He refused to drive there because does not arise with the examples in (5), from Schlenker 2013a (see the original for the full paradigm, from which (1) was also extracted).
-Here the first person locus comes in two varieties, one to slightly to the signer's right and transcribed as 1a, and the other slightly to the signer's left and transcribed as 1c (because a and c are positions to the signer's right and left respectively).
-The position of the loci is diagramed at the beginning at the example.
+He refused to drive there because denoting ('there'), with a null subject pronoun referring to the relevant individual.
+But this problem does not arise in the examples in (5), from Schlenker 2013a (see the original for the full paradigm, from which (1) was also extracted).
+Here the first person locus comes in two varieties, one slightly to the signer's right and transcribed as la, and the other slightly to the signer's left and transcribed as lc (because a and c are positions to the signer's right and left respectively).
+The position of the loci is diagramed at the beginning of the example.